My family and I explored Riley Wilderness Park near the entrance to Coto de Caza at the east end of Oso Parkway.

 - Super nice rangers who sent us on our way with maps and information.

-- I’m guessing it’s SUPER hot here in the summer (still, there’s a nice shady grove of oaks, shade at the visitor center, and shade along some parts of the trails)
+- It can be SUPER hot here in the summer (still, there’s a nice shady grove of oaks, shade at the visitor center, and shade along some parts of the trails)

 - Definitely a wildlife setting.
 Be aware.
 Talk to the rangers about precautions at the given time and day you visit.